 Preakness Stakes Betting remains popular despite the race itself being in the shadow of the Kentucky Derby and Belmont Stakes.
 The fact that the race is also known as the second jewel of the Triple Crown is the big enough sign of its importance.
-In this article, we’ll give you a guide to Preakness Stakes betting offers.
+In this article, we’ll give you a guide to Preakness Stakes betting.
 Additionally, we will point you towards our top picks for the next race.
 For more information about horse racing betting, read our page: World’s famous horse racing events to bet on.

 Preakness Stakes is one of the most important races in the horse racing calendar.
 Every season, the race attracts scores of viewers who are yearning to see if we’ll get the chance to see the race for the Triple Crown.